Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chinese Lantern Festival lights up every street (Photo source: Collected)

 The Lantern Festival in Asia in China is one of the most colorful and culturally significant festivals in China.
 This festival takes place on the fifteenth day of the first lunar month, ending the Lunar New Year and opening a new year full of hope and luck.
-Each lantern is lit up throughout the streets, carrying the message of "illuminating the future", praying for a year of peace and prosperity.
+Each lantern is lit up on the streets, carrying the message of "lighting up the future", wishing for a year of peace and prosperity.

 In particular, the activity of releasing lanterns into the sky creates a magical scene, when thousands of shimmering lights fly up, carrying everyone's wishes, making the sky bright and colorful.
 The festival is not only an occasion to say goodbye to the old year, but also a time for each family and each individual to place their hopes in the future.